-If your parents went to college, start with a few questions about their experiences.
-Though less helpful than current college students, their answers will help you determine the qualities you want in a college.
-Ask what your parents enjoyed most, as well as about mistakes they made or opportunities they missed.
-Though universities were different when your parents went to college, their input is valuable.
+If your parents earned an undergraduate degree, start with a few questions about their experiences.
+Their answers will help you determine the qualities you want in a college or university.
+Ask your parents about what they enjoyed the most, as well as mistakes they made or opportunities they missed.
+Though schools were different when your parents attended, their input is valuable.

-Even if you have your heart set on a far away college, it might not be the best fit.
+Even if you have your heart set on a far-away school, it might not be the best fit.
 Your parents have moved and traveled more than you have.
 They can give you a better idea of the hidden costs associated with living far away.
 For example, even with financial aid or scholarships, flying across the country multiple times per year can be expensive.
-A college a few hours away might be more feasible.
-Also, take your relationship with your parents and family in to consideration.
-Many students grow homesick their first year of college.

 A school a few hours away might be more feasible.
 Also, take your relationship with your parents and family into consideration.
 Many students grow homesick their first year of living on campus.

 This is perhaps the most important factor when it comes to your parents’ involvement in the application process, since they're likely to pay all or part of your tuition and other expenses.
 Even if you receive financial aid or a scholarship, you'll still need your parents to help fill out various forms.

 It's important not to let your financial situation at home limit your choices.
 The most prestigious, expensive schools often have generous financial aid packages, so your parents might be able to help you navigate the options available to you.